aibubbledhilip-crypto/Replit_voyager/replit.md

 ## Recent Changes
 - **2025-11-08**:
-  - **Enhanced File Comparison Feature with Flexible Column Mapping**:
+  - **Enhanced File Comparison Feature with Flexible Column Mapping and Separate Reports**:
     - Upload and compare two CSV/XLSX files to identify unique rows, common rows, and data differences
     - **NEW: Flexible column mapping** - Map columns with different names between files (e.g., "customer_id" in File 1 → "id" in File 2)
+    - **NEW: Separate downloadable reports** - Each comparison category gets its own CSV file:
+      - Summary report (comparison statistics and metadata)
+      - Unique to File 1 (rows only in first file)
+      - Unique to File 2 (rows only in second file)
+      - Common Rows (identical rows in both files)
+      - Differences (rows with same keys but different values)
     - Interactive mapping interface with add/remove rows and dual dropdowns for each mapping
     - Client-side XLSX parsing for instant column extraction
+    - Enhanced file upload button styling with primary color for better visibility
     - Proper CSRF token handling for secure file uploads
     - Comparison logic respects column mappings for row matching
     - Automatically compares unmapped columns that have identical names in both files
+    - Download buttons conditionally shown only for categories with data
     - End-to-end tested with CSV files using different column names
   - Successfully deployed to AWS Lightsail with self-hosted PostgreSQL
   - Fixed database driver compatibility (Neon serverless → node-postgres for local PostgreSQL)